BSc (Hons) Computing

 Modules

-Over the course of 3 years you’ll study a total of 360 credit hours over seventeen modules.
-In years 2 and 3, you’ll study the required ‘core’ modules and choose 2 ‘elective’ modules from a choice of 4 options.
+Over the course of 3 years, you’ll study a total of 360 credit hours over seventeen modules.
+In years 2 and 3, you’ll study the required ‘core’ modules and choose 2 ‘elective’ modules from either the technical or managerial pathway.
+This allows you to select specialised modules that align with your career ambitions.

 • Introduction to Academic Skills and Professional Development (Core)